Forbid

 Genesis 36:2a, Jasher 29:12b

-And Esau saw there a woman from among the daughters of Heth whose name was Bosmath, the daughter of Elon the Hittite, and he took her for a wife in addition to his 1st wife, and Esau called her name Adah, saying the blessing had in that time passed from him.
+While in Seir, Esau saw a woman from the daughters of Heth named Bosmath, the daughter of Elon the Hittite.
+He took her as a second wife, in addition to his first.
+Esau renamed her Adah, saying that the blessing had now passed from him.

 Esau dwells in the land of Seir and then moves to Hebron